carltheperson/advanced-js-objects/chapters/chapter-1.md

 ## What is a primitive?

-Certain types contain values which are *primitive*.
+Certain types contain values that are *primitive*.
 Primitive values belong to the following types:

 - String
 - Number